bigchaindb/org/ROADMAP.md

 1. Some tests cleanup.
 1. Implement BEP-14 in the Python driver.

+### Done in BigchainDB 2.0 Beta 5, Released on August 1, 2018

+1. Updated the supported Tendermint version to Tendermint 0.22.8.
+1. Fixed a bug.

 ### Goals for the Final Stable Release of BigchainDB 2.0

 There's a loose collection of some BigchainDB 2.0 "TODO" items in the GitHub organization project board named BigchainDB 2.0 TODO: https://github.com/orgs/bigchaindb/projects/5